 Report Sick Leave Statistics to Human Resources

 UBC is committed to managing absenteeism.
-In coordination with department Administrators, we collect data on paid sick leave taken by staff.
+In coordination with department administrators, we collect data on paid sick leave taken by staff.

-Currently, the University does not have the technical capability to report sick leave on an individual basis through HRMS.
+Currently, the university does not have the technical capability to report sick leave on an individual basis through HRMS.
 Human Resources relies on departments and faculties to report their data (requested by employment group and month).

-UBC HR compiles data on sick leave usage and uses it for the following purposes:
+Human Resources compiles data on sick leave usage and uses it for the following purposes:

-- included in the “Time Loss Management” report presented to the Executive and the Board of Governors, providing a snapshot of the health of our staff and faculty and including statistics on the usage of sick leave (staff only), Income Replacement Plan, Employee and Family Assistance Program and the Return to Work Program
+- included in the “Time Loss Management” report presented to the Executive and the Board of Governors, providing a snapshot of the health of our staff and faculty and including statistics on the usage of sick leave (staff only), Income Replacement Plan, Employee and Family Assistance Program, and the Return to Work Program

 - used by HR Advisory Services in conjunction with departments to benchmark data on sick leave and design attendance management programs (once implemented, the data is used to assess how effective the programs are in managing absenteeism)

-- used as a tool for Deans, Directors, Department Heads and Administrators to benchmark sick leave in their department or faculty against the rest of the University
+- used as a tool for Deans, Directors, Department Heads and Administrators to benchmark sick leave in their department or faculty against the rest of the university

 See UBC HR’s Attendance Management FAQ for more information on reporting sick leave statistics.